Use Case

 The more document types involved, the more the manual process splinters.

-Buyer-side teams often receive one submission as a contract-heavy package, another as a spreadsheet-heavy commercial response, and another as a technically dense questionnaire.
+Buyer-side teams often receive one submission as a contract-heavy package, another as a document-heavy response, and another as a technically dense questionnaire.
 Manual comparison means rebuilding structure before real evaluation can begin.

-That is where review quality degrades: assumptions get separated from evidence, exclusions drift away from pricing, and audit trails become hard to reconstruct.
+That is where review quality degrades: assumptions get separated from evidence, exclusions drift away from requirements, and audit trails become hard to reconstruct.

 What The Workflow Needs